 Personal loan interest rates

-Based on data from the Federal Reserve, the average rate for a 24-month personal loan in November 2021 was 9.09%, the most recent month for which data is available.
+Based on data from the Federal Reserve, the average rate for a 24-month personal loan was 11.23% in November 2022 (the most recent month for which data is available).
 However, personal loan interest rates can vary widely, ranging from anywhere between 6% and 36% depending on the lender, the borrower and the terms of the loan.

 Here are the most important factors that determine your interest rate and other costs connected to a personal loan: